orthanc-mirrors/orthanc-book/Sphinx/source/faq/rest-samples.rst

 * This "Orthanc Book" proposes a :ref:`number of samples showing how to use the REST API <rest>` of Orthanc.
+* More advanced features of the REST API can be found :ref:`in this dedicated section <rest-advanced>`.
 * Many working examples written in Python are `available in the source distribution
   <https://bitbucket.org/sjodogne/orthanc/src/default/Resources/Samples/Python/>`__.